ryantobin77/0340_EMS_Mobile/Readme.md

 6. Wait a few seconds and the iOS simulator will open with the application

 #### Run Instructions for the Android App
-1. Make sure the Django Backen is running
+1. Make sure the Django Backend is running
 2. Open the directory "EMS_Android_App" using Android Studio
 3. Click the "Run 'app'" button (it looks like a green play icon)
 4. Your emulator should open and EMS Mobile App will open